occopus/docs/sphinx/source/user/clouds.rst

 OCCI
 ----
-Occopus can use OCCI-enabled cloud providers of the 'EGI Federated Cloud
+Occopus can use OCCI-enabled cloud providers of the `EGI Federated Cloud
-<https://www.egi.eu/infrastructure/cloud/>'_.
+<https://www.egi.eu/infrastructure/cloud/>`_.
 For this, one must possess an X.509
 certificate accepted within the FedCloud VO.

 CloudBroker